Online Bachelor of Science in Biophysics

 first-year student

-You are considered a first-year student for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).
+You’re considered a first-year student for application purposes if you’ve never attended college or have fewer than 12 transferable credit hours.

 Don't meet admission requirements?

-You can still gain admission to ASU through Earned Admission.
+You can still gain general admission to most online programs at ASU through Earned Admission.
 Through this pathway, you can demonstrate your ability to succeed at ASU by completing online courses with a 2.75 GPA or higher.

 To begin, submit an application to ASU.
-An enrollment coach will reach out with more information if the Earned Admission Pathway is right for you.
+An enrollment coach will reach out with more information if Earned Admission is right for you.

 Don't meet admission requirements?

-You can still gain admission to ASU through Earned Admission.
+You can still gain general admission to most online programs at ASU through Earned Admission.
 Through this pathway, you can demonstrate your ability to succeed at ASU by completing online courses with a 2.75 GPA or higher.

 To begin, submit an application to ASU.
-An enrollment coach will reach out with more information if the Earned Admission Pathway is right for you.
+An enrollment coach will reach out with more information if Earned Admission is right for you.

 The largest and most diverse college at ASU

 The College of Liberal Arts and Sciences takes a transdisciplinary approach to education with a vast spectrum of degrees in the social sciences, natural sciences and humanities.
-We inspire students to be socially aware, critical thinkers and global citizens.
+We inspire students to become socially aware critical thinkers and global citizens.

-million in research expenditures in 2018.
+in research expenditures in FY23

-interdisciplinary schools and departments.
+interdisciplinary schools and departments

-undergraduate degrees.
+undergraduate degrees

 Tuition calculator